 At Holberton School, there are no formal teachers and no formal courses.
 Instead, our teaching methodology is completely project centered.
-We give our students increasingly difficult programming challenges to solve, and give them minimal initial directions on how to solve them.
-As a consequence, students naturally look for the theory and tools they need, how to understand them and use them, how to work together and to help each other.
+We give our students increasingly difficult programming challenges to solve, with minimal initial directions on how to solve them.
+As a result, students naturally learn look for the theory and tools they need, how to understand them and use them, how to work together and to help each other.

-This type of education has been used by top universities overseas, to train thousands of world-class software engineers.
-Today, those software engineers are working at Google, Facebook, Apple, Uber, Docker and thousands of other companies in the US and all over the world.
+This method of education has been used by top universities overseas to train thousands of world-class software engineers.
+Today, those software engineers are working at Google, Facebook, Apple, Uber, Docker and thousands of other companies in the US and around the world.

-As the world is changing faster and faster, nobody knows what will be required of today’s students after they graduate.
-Therefore, focusing on learning tools and frameworks does not make sense anymore.
+As the world is rapidly changing, nobody knows what will be required of today’s students after they graduate.
+Therefore, focusing on learning tools and frameworks no longer makes sense.

 At Holberton School, students learn the art of problem solving.
-They learn to learn whatever they need to accomplish an objective.
-They find solutions to problems using offline and online resources, imagination, creativity and communication.
-By doing so, they will be able to adapt faster to the future and unknown challenges they will face in their careers.
+They learn to learn whatever they need to accomplish their objectives.
+They find solutions to problems by using both offline and online resources, as well as their imagination, creativity and communication.
+By doing so, the students are able to adapt to the future and unknown challenges they will face in their careers more quickly.

-Our curriculum is both intense and exciting.
-Students create, build, maintain and scale many applications and systems.
+Our curriculum is both intense and exciting; students create, build, maintain and scale many applications and systems.
 They always work hands-on, on industry-level projects and build their own applications.

 Read more about our education system.

 Frances Elizabeth “Betty” Holberton (1917-2001) was one of the six programmers of the ENIAC, which was the very first programmable computer, created in 1943 by the US Army.

 In an environment when engineering and scientific research were considered to be jobs for males, programming, which was mistakenly considered to be clerical work at the time, was left for six female workers, who were not even allowed to see the computer!